blacksails/kind/site/content/docs/user/quick-start.md

 **Note**: The Kubernetes default pull policy is `IfNotPresent` unless the image tag is `:latest` in which case the default policy is `Always`.
 `IfNotPresent` causes the Kubelet to skip pulling an image if it already exists.
-If you want those images loaded into node to work as expected, please:
+If you want those images loaded into node to work as expected, please either:

-- don't use a `:latest` tag
+- Leave `imagePullPolicy` unset so that it uses the default behavior

-and / or:
+- If you use a `:latest` tag set `imagePullPolicy` to `Always`

-- specify `imagePullPolicy: IfNotPresent` or `imagePullPolicy: Never` on your container(s).
+- If you use a unique tag whenever your image changes, set `imagePullPolicy` to `IfNotPresent` or `Always`

 See [Kubernetes imagePullPolicy][Kubernetes imagePullPolicy] for more information.